-What’s most impressive about Canal is that she’s not confined to gracing the stage.
-The industry also respects this young artist as a versatile songwriter, producer, diverse model, humanitarian, and speaker who has shaped her own fate - while remaining unsigned and un-managed.
-It was up to her own persistence (and her mother’s encouragement and help) that Victoria was able to find her way to being an artist full-time.
+What’s most impressive about Canal is that she’s not confined to just gracing the stage.
+She is also highly respected as a versatile songwriter, producer, diverse model, humanitarian, and speaker who has shaped her own fate - while remaining unsigned and un-managed.
+Thanks to her own persistence (and her mother’s encouragement and help), Victoria was able to find her way to being an artist full-time.
 To this day, she tours the world as an entirely independent artist.

 Being born with one arm as a result of Amniotic Band Syndrome has informed her life and music, too.
-By having daily challenges to overcome as a human being and musician, Canal holds on to her humanity and made it her mission to help people understand that everyone is born differently.
+By having daily challenges to overcome as a human being and musician, Canal holds on to her humanity and has made it her mission to help people understand that everyone is born differently, whether those differences are seen or not.
 You’re no less than anyone, regardless of how different you may feel.
-Everyone feels different, whether you can see what makes them so or not.
-To embrace those differences is to know your greatest strengths.
+“Since everyone deals with their own battles, it should be humanity’s mission to find acceptance and openness in themselves and in each other.
+To embrace our differences is to know our greatest strengths.”

-Comfortable and real, she graces the stage as a poised, charming, and enjoyably awkward human being, unafraid of vulnerability and fiercely open to connecting with those around her.
-Often compared to Alicia Keys and Norah Jones, or called a female Allen Stone, Victoria Canal is just beginning - and will continue to spread light and messages of self-love as she figures out her journey like the rest of us.
+Comfortable and real, Victoria graces the stage as a poised, charming, and enjoyably awkward human being, unafraid of vulnerability and fiercely open to connecting with those around her.
+Often compared to Alicia Keys and Tori Kelly, or called a female Allen Stone, Victoria Canal’s journey is just beginning - and will continue to spread light and messages of self-love as she figures it out just like the rest of us.

 Presidential Scholar of the Arts Winner

 YoungArts National Finalist

 Full scholarship to Berklee College of Music 5-Week

 Apollo Theater Amateur Night Winner